Performance of Empirical Risk Minimization For Principal Component Regression: Introduction

 \section{Introduction}

-Principal component regression (PCR) is a regression methodology with a long and well established tradition that can be traced back to at least \citet{Hotelling:1957} and \citet{Kendall:1957}.
-In a nutshell, PCR consists in forecasting a prediction target of interest on the basis of the principal components extracted from a potentially large set of predictors.
-PCR is a popular tool for forecasting in macroeconomics where it is documented to perform favourably relative to a number of competing approaches \citep{Stock:Watson:2012}.
+Principal component regression (PCR) is a regression methodology with a long and well-established tradition that can be traced back to at least \citet{Hotelling:1957} and \citet{Kendall:1957}.
+In a nutshell, PCR is used to forecast a prediction target of interest on the basis of the principal components extracted from a potentially large set of predictors.
+PCR is closely related to diffusion index forecasting models, which are one of the leading forecasting methodologies in macroeconomics \citep{StockWatson2012b}.

-In this paper we study the properties of PCR from a learning theory perspective.
-Our main contribution consists in establishing nonasymptotic prediction performance guarantees for PCR.
-Our main result may be interpreted as a nonasymptotic analogue of classic asymptotic results on the prediction properties of PCR obtained in \citet{Stock:Watson:2002}.
-Our analysis shows that, under appropriate conditions, PCR achieves near-optimal performance.
-An important feature of our analysis is that we treat PCR as a regularization procedure and we do not assume that the data are generated by a factor model.
-In particular, as is customary in learning theory, the relation between the prediction target and the predictors is not specified.
-That being said, as the factor model feinschmecker will recognize, our framework relies on assumptions and proof strategies analogous to the ones used in the factor model literature.
-In particular we build upon classic contributions such as \citet{Bai:Ng:2002}, \citet{Bai:2003}, \citet{Fan:Liao:Mincheva:2011,Fan:Liao:Mincheva:2013} and \citet{Onatski:2012} among others.
+In this paper, we study the properties of PCR from a learning theory perspective.
+Our central contribution is establishing nonasymptotic prediction performance guarantees for PCR.
+Our main theorems may be interpreted as nonasymptotic analogues of the classic asymptotic results on the prediction properties of PCR obtained in \citet{Stock:Watson:2002}.
+An important feature of our analysis is that we consider both the case in which the largest eigenvalues of the predictor covariance matrix grow linearly with the number of predictors and the case in which they grow sublinearly.
+Moreover, we allow for both light-tailed and heavy-tailed data.
+Our framework builds upon assumptions and proof strategies developed in the factor model literature \citep{Bai:Ng:2002,Bai:2003,Fan:Liao:Mincheva:2011,Fan:Liao:Mincheva:2013,Onatski:2012}.

 PCR may be described as a two-step procedure.
-Let $ \mathcal D = \{ (Y_t, \bm X_t')' \}_{t=1}^T $ be a stationary sequence of zero-mean random vectors taking values in $\mathcal Y \times \mathcal X \subset \mathbb R \times \mathbb R^p$.
+Let $ \mathcal D_T = \{ (Y_t, \bm X_t')' \}_{t=1}^T $ be a stationary sequence of zero-mean random vectors taking values in $\mathcal Y \times \mathcal X \subset \mathbb R \times \mathbb R^p$.
 The goal is to forecast the prediction target $Y_t$ using the $p$-dimensional vector of predictors $\bm X_t=(X_{1\,t},\ldots,X_{p\,t})'$.
-The first step of PCR consists in computing the $T \times K$ principal components matrix $\widehat{\bm P} = (\widehat{\bm P}_1, \ldots, \widehat{\bm P}_T)'$ associated with the $T \times p$ predictor matrix $\bm X = (\bm X_1, \ldots, \bm X_T)'$, for some appropriate choice of $K$.
+The first step of PCR consists in computing the $T \times K$ principal components matrix $\widehat{\mathbf P} = (\widehat{\bm P}_1, \ldots, \widehat{\bm P}_T)'$ associated with the $T \times p$ predictor matrix $\mathbf X = (\bm X_1, \ldots, \bm X_T)'$, for some appropriate choice of $K$.
 This may be defined as the solution of the constrained least squares problem